yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises-manual.md

 ## Install node agent

-The [node agent](../on-premises/#use-node-agents) is used to manage communication between YugabyteDB Anywhere and the node.
+The node agent is used to manage communication between YugabyteDB Anywhere and the node.
+YugabyteDB Anywhere uses node agents to communicate with the nodes, and once installed, YugabyteDB Anywhere no longer requires SSH or sudo access to nodes.

+(Node agents are installed onto instances automatically when adding instances or running the pre-provisioning script using the `--install_node_agent` flag.)

 You can install the YugabyteDB node agent manually as follows: